Dispersion stability: Technique monitoring physical stability

-Multiple light scattering coupled with vertical scanning is the most widely used technique to monitor the dispersion state of a product, identifying and quantifying destabilisation phenomena.
+Multiple light scattering coupled with vertical scanning is one of many techniques monitor the dispersion state of a product, identifying and quantifying destabilization phenomena.
 It works on concentrated dispersions without dilution.
 When light is sent through the sample, it is backscattered by the particles / droplets.
 The backscattering intensity is directly proportional to the size and volume fraction of the dispersed phase.
 Therefore, local changes in concentration (creaming and sedimentation) and global changes in size (flocculation, coalescence) are detected and monitored.

-Accelerating methods for shelf life prediction
+Accelerating methods for shelf-life prediction

-The kinetic process of destabilisation can be rather long (up to several months or even years for some products) and it is often required for the formulator to use further accelerating methods in order to reach reasonable development time for new product design.
-Thermal methods are the most commonly used and consist in increasing temperature to accelerate destabilisation (below critical temperatures of phase inversion or chemical degradation).
+The kinetic process of destabilization can be rather long (up to several months or even years for some products) and it is often required for the formulator to use further accelerating methods in order to reach reasonable development time for new product design.
+Thermal methods are the most commonly used and consist in increasing temperature to accelerate destabilization (below critical temperatures of phase inversion or chemical degradation).
 Temperature affects not only the viscosity, but also interfacial tension in the case of non-ionic surfactants or more generally interaction forces inside the system.
-Storing a dispersion at high temperatures makes it possible to simulate real life conditions for a product (e.g. tube of sunscreen cream in a car in the summer), but also to accelerate destabilisation processes up to 200 times.
+Storing a dispersion at high temperatures may accelerate some instability processes.

-Mechanical acceleration, including vibration, centrifugation and agitation, are sometimes used.
-They subject the product to different forces that push the particles / droplets against one another, hence helping in the film drainage.
-However, some emulsions would never coalesce in normal gravity, while they do under artificial gravity.
-Moreover, segregation of different populations of particles have been highlighted when using centrifugation and vibration.
+Mechanical acceleration, including vibration, centrifugation, and agitation, can also be used.